nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_send_mess_pay_def.md

 ## Send Message Definition ##

 This is the MessageDefinition instance for the ITK3 Message Distribution Send Payload message.
-This message can be used to send any payload, for example an eDischarge, Emergency Care eDischarge or any other relevant payload.
+This message can be used to send any Payload, for example an eDischarge, Emergency Care eDischarge or any other relevant Payload.

 - **Sender:**  Sending System
 - **Receiver:** Recipient System